Reports: Carrie Fisher suffers heart attack mid-flight

-Carrie Fisher has suffered a heart attack on a flight Friday, according to media reports.
+Carrie Fisher is in stable condition after suffering a medical emergency aboard a flight Friday, according to the Associated Press.

+Her brother, Todd Fisher, told the AP that she was "out of emergency" and stabilized at a Los Angeles hospital Friday afternoon.
+He said he could not discuss any other details about what happened.

+According to several media reports, the actress suffered a heart attack on a flight Friday afternoon.

 The Los Angeles Fire Department confirmed that they responded to a call from the airport, but would not release any additional information, including the name, age or gender of the patient.

+Celebrities immediately took to social media to express their well-wishes for Fisher, including her Star Wars co-star Mark Hamill.

-The actress, 60, has been making waves recently promoting her new memoir, The Princess Diarist.
-In it she revealed that she and her Star Wars co-star Harrison Ford had an affair on-set that they kept secret for decades.
+Fisher has been making waves recently promoting her latest memoir, The Princess Diarist, based on the diaries she kept while starring in the original Star Wars film as a 19-year-old.

+In the book she reveals, among other things, that she and her co-star Harrison Ford had an affair on-set that they kept secret for decades.

+She reprised her world-famous role in the seventh film of the sci-fi series, The Force Awakens, which hit theaters in December 2015.
+She also appears in the upcoming Episode VIII, which is currently in post-production, and set for release Dec.
+17, 2017.

+The actress, who is the daughter of singer Eddie Fisher and singer/dancer/actress Debbie Reynolds, is also known for roles in Blues Brothers and Soapdish.

 Fisher's reps did not immediately respond to USA TODAY's request for comment.